TidalWavesNode/candles_miner_pub/README.md

 ### 📄 Prepare Your Dataset
 Create a CSV file named TVexport.csv with hourly OHLC data.
-Example format:
+Example format: time,open,high,low,close

-time,open,high,low,close
-Export this from TradingView or your exchange’s API (e.g., Binance, MEXC).
+TVexport.csv example has been provided that contains 9257 samples of hourly candles or you can export this from TradingView or any exchange’s API (e.g., Kraken, Coinbase, Binance, MEXC).

 ### ⚙️ Feature Engineering
 Run the feature generator to add technical features: